-lmp oact Се rtainty Recommendation (to minimise Housing + - N/A ? !
-Description of impact or maximise impact) Housing is in a sustainable location (e.g. close to services and amenities appropriate to the needs of people living there and away from sources of noise and air pollution.) × As detailed in the Travel Plan and Design and Access Statement, there are various facilities within 2km walking distance including education, recreation, health care and retail.
+lmp oact Се rtainty Recommendation (to minimise Housing + - N/A ? Į. Description of impact or maximise impact) Housing is in a sustainable location (e.g. close to services and amenities appropriate to the needs of people living there and away from sources of noise and air pollution.) \boxtimes × As detailed in the Travel Plan and Design and Access Statement, there are various facilities within 2km walking distance including education, recreation, health care, leisure and retail.
+A full list of amenities is included within Table 3.4 of the Travel Plan.
 Implementation of the Travel Plan to be secured via a suitably worded planning condition Provision of a range of varied home tenures, number of bedrooms and house types.
 A variety of house types are proposed compromising of 1, 2, 3 and 4 bed properties, which will be for open market sale and as affordable dwellings.
-N/A Provision of sustainable homes (as determined through Building Regulations) As outlined in the Energy and Sustainability Statement (ESS) and the Planning Statement, the proposed development will be designed to reduce the greenhouse gas emissions through lowering demand while improving energy efficiency.
+N/A Provision of sustainable homes (as determined through Building Regulations) ⊠ As outlined in the Energy and Sustainability Statement (ESS) and the Planning Statement, the proposed development will be designed to reduce the greenhouse gas emissions through lowering demand while improving energy efficiency.
 Meanwhile, overall sustainability will be addressed through a multifaceted approach to water management, open space provision and ecological considerations, among other factors.
 Implement design as proposed in the Energy Statement.
-Provision of homes that are highly energy efficient and well insulated (aligned with Future Homes standards) and preserve water resources $\boxtimes$ As detailed in the Energy Statement the proposed development will be designed to reduce regulated emission and proposed energy demand.
+Provision of homes that are highly energy efficient and well insulated (aligned with Future Homes standards) and preserve water resources × ⊠ As detailed in the Energy Statement the proposed development will be designed to reduce regulated emission and proposed energy demand.
 This will reduce the reliance on national resources.
 It also details the fabric first strategy which aims to achieve long term reductions in CO2 emissions and climate change.
 Implement design as proposed in the Energy Statement.